 Did you have a cold or flu when you were pregnant?
 How did you manage?

-Dr Alexis practices in Kanata and is accepting new patients.
+Dr Alexis practices via telemedicine in Ontario.
 To schedule your appointment, click here.